Krav Maga, just like any other kind of martial arts, requires regular training and practice in order to sharpen your self-defense skills.

 Being a light recreational kravist could help you either acquire new skills faster, or just improve your overall physical fitness.

-Training once a week should help you achieve this goal and also will not cost too much as I estimate that you will get 8 hours’ worth of training for a meager $52 USD a month.
+Training once a week should help you achieve this goal and also will not cost too much.

 The Recreational Kravist